alecthomas/kong/README.md

 `format:"X"`           | Format for parsing input, if supported.
 `sep:"X"`              | Separator for sequences (defaults to ",").
 May be `none` to disable splitting.
 `mapsep:"X"`           | Separator for maps (defaults to ";").
 May be `none` to disable splitting.
 `enum:"X,Y,..."`       | Set of valid values allowed for this flag.
+An enum field must be `required` or have a valid `default`.
 `group:"X"`            | Logical group for a flag or command.
 `xor:"X,Y,..."`        | Exclusive OR groups for flags.
 Only one flag in the group can be used which is restricted within the same command.
 When combined with `required`, at least one of the `xor` group will be required.
 `prefix:"X"`           | Prefix for all sub-flags.